Louisiana State Capitol: Current State Capitol

 By November 1930, the designs for the building were finalized, and, on December 16, construction of the capitol was started.
 A spur from the nearby Yazoo and Mississippi Valley Railroad to the capitol was also built "to facilitate the delivery of the 2,500 carloads of necessary materials".
 Work on the building progressed rapidly due to the insistence by Long that it be completed under his governorship.
 Long, who had been elected to the United States Senate in 1930, delayed taking the oath of office until January 1932 to prevent a political adversary, Paul N. Cyr, from becoming governor.
 Despite being completed in little over a year, the State Capitol was not dedicated until May 16, 1932, during the inauguration of Governor Oscar K. Allen.

 Upon its completion, Long claimed, "Only one building compares with [the Capitol] in architecture.
 That's St. Peter's Cathedral in Rome, Italy."

 On September 8, 1935, Huey Long was assassinated in the State Capitol by Dr. Carl Weiss.
 Weiss, in turn, was gunned down shortly thereafter by members of the Louisiana State Police acting as Long's bodyguards.
 His alleged motivation for the attack was that his father-in-law, Judge Benjamin Pavy, was going to be gerrymandered out of office by Long.
 Long lingered for two days at the nearby Our Lady of the Lake Hospital before he died on September 10.
 His body lay in state at the State Capitol where approximately 100,000 people—some from as far away as Arkansas, Mississippi and Texas—paid their respects.
 On September 13, Long was interred on the grounds in front of the Capitol.
 In 1938, the State Legislature appropriated $50,000 to replace Long's original gravemarker, a simple tombstone, with a more monumental one; two years later, a marble pedestal surmounted by a bronze statue was erected.
 Stray bullets that were fired by Weiss hit some columns in the corridor.
 The bulletholes are still present directly outside of the governor's office.

 On April 26, 1970, a bomb consisting of "twenty to 30 [sic] sticks of dynamite" was detonated in the Senate Chamber.
 The bomb was an apparent retaliation for the shootings of three African Americans by the police; a second bomb exploded at a Baton Rouge country club.
-A pencil remains embedded in the ceiling of the chamber from the force of the explosion.
+A splinter of wood from a desk in the chamber remains embedded in the ceiling from the force of the explosion.
 The Louisiana State Capitol was added to the National Register of Historic Places on June 9, 1972, and was designated a National Historic Landmark on December 12, 1982.